Air Fryer French Toast

 - Adjust Cooking Time and Temperature: Every air fryer is different, so you may need to adjust the cooking time and temperature slightly based on your specific model.
 Keep a close eye on the French toast as it cooks to avoid burning.

-- Fresh Fruits: Enhance the freshness and vibrancy of your French toast by serving it with fresh fruits.
-Sliced strawberries, blueberries, raspberries, or even banana slices perfectly complement the toast’s sweetness.
+- Fresh Fruits: Sliced strawberries, blueberries, raspberries, or even banana slices perfectly complement the toast’s sweetness.

-- Whipped Cream: Add a touch of indulgence by serving your French toast with a dollop of homemade whipped cream.
-Light and fluffy, it provides a delightful contrast to the crispy exterior of the toast.
+- Whipped Cream: Light and fluffy, it provides a delightful contrast to the crispy exterior of the toast.

-- Bacon or Sausage: If you’re craving a savory component to balance the sweetness of the French toast, crispy bacon or tasty sausage links make excellent accompaniments.
-The combination of the flavorful meat and the sweet toast is simply irresistible.
+- Bacon or Sausage: If you’re craving a savory component to balance the sweetness of the French toast, crispy bacon or sausage links make excellent accompaniments.

-- Whipped Butter: Another simple yet delicious option is to serve your French toast with a pat of whipped butter.
+- Whipped Butter: Another simple option is to serve your French toast with a pat of whipped butter.
 It melts over the warm toast and imparts a rich, creamy taste.

-- Cool the French Toast: Allow the French toast to cool to room temperature before storing.
-Cooling will help prevent condensation and sogginess when it’s stored.
+Cool to room temperature before storing.
+Cooling will help prevent condensation and sogginess when the toast is stored.
+Place the toast in airtight storage bags or containers.

-- Refrigeration: Place the wrapped or containerized French toast in the fridge.
+Refrigerate the French toast in the fridge.
 Store them refrigerated for up to 2-3 days.

-- Freezing (optional): If you want to store French toast longer, you can freeze it.
+French toast freezes well.
+Make large batches and freeze them for the kid’s breakfast on a busy day.
 Place the wrapped pieces of toast in a freezer-safe bag or container and store them in the freezer for 2-3 months.
 Freezing may alter the texture slightly, but it’s still a great way to extend the shelf life.

-- Reheating: When you’re ready to enjoy your leftover French toast, remove it from the refrigerator or freezer and let it thaw if frozen.
+Reheating: Remove the French toast from the refrigerator or freezer and let it thaw in the fridge if frozen.
 Reheat it in the air fryer for a few minutes until warm and crispy, or use a toaster or oven.
 Reheating times may vary, so keep an eye on it to avoid overcooking.
-You can also microwave the toast to rewarm it.
+You can also microwave the toast to reheat it.
 Just microwave for only a minute or a minute and a half so that it doesn’t get too soggy.
 You can bake the toast for about 5 minutes in a conventional oven.

 - Caramelized onion quiche